xianzhe-wang/MRFPN/README.md

 3: Reinstall mmdet

-4: Modify the name of the FPN module in the config file.
+4: Modify the name of the FPN module in the config file (ie MRBMDNet).